RenderKit/oidn/doc/api.md

 `oidnReleaseDevice`) or retained by incrementing the reference count (e.g.
 `oidnRetainDevice`).

-An important aspect of setting object parameters is that parameters do not get passed to objects immediately.
-Instead, parameters are not visible at all to objects until they get explicitly committed to a given object.
+An important aspect of objects is that setting their parameters do not have an immediate effect (with a few exceptions).
+Instead, objects with updated parameters are in an unusable state until the parameters get explicitly committed to a given object.
 The commit semantic allows for batching up multiple small changes, and specifies exactly when changes to objects will occur.

 All API calls are thread-safe, but operations that use the same device will be serialized, so API calls from multiple threads should be usually avoided.